Medical Policy

 05/13/2021

 MPTAC review.
 Modified the Title by removing “for Treatment of Peripheral Nerve Pain.”
 Modified the wording of the Investigational and Not Medically Necessary statement.
-Updated Desciption/Scope, Rationale, and References sections.
+Updated Description/Scope, Rationale, and References sections.

 Reviewed